 Spirited Industry Professional, Sommelier of the Year, Wine Program Excellence Awards

-Vancouver, BC (February 17, 2017) – The Vancouver International Wine Festival announced the 2017 trade competition winners on Friday at Celebrating Excellence: 14th Annual Awards Lunch, featuring Wines of Canada, presented by ContainerWorld.
-The Celebrating Excellence program is part of Trade Days Conference, presented by Sysco; the program honours those professionals who contribute to this region’s exceptional wine and food culture.
-Guests enjoyed a meal prepared by Vancouver Convention Centre executive chef Mark Massicotte, exquisitely matched with a selection of 40 wines from British Columbia, Ontario and Nova Scotia.
+Vancouver, BC (March 1, 2019)—The Vancouver International Wine Festival announced the 2019 trade competition winners on Friday at Celebrating Excellence: 16th Annual Awards Lunch Featuring California Wines, presented by ContainerWorld.
+The Celebrating Excellence program is part of the three-day Trade Days Conference; the program honours those professionals who contribute to this region’s exceptional wine and food culture.
+Guests enjoyed a meal prepared by Vancouver Convention Centre executive chef Mark Massicotte, exquisitely matched with a selection of 40 wines from California.

 The annual Spirited Industry Professional Award is presented to an individual who has made a significant contribution to the sales, service or promotion of wine in British Columbia.
-The 12th annual award goes to industry icon Harry McWatters.
+The 14th annual award goes to DJ Kearney.

 The Sommelier of the Year Award recognizes working sommeliers who consistently demonstrate an outstanding passion for marrying wine with food and a dedication to exceptional service.
-This year’s winner, Shane Taylor, wine director at CinCin Ristorante + Bar, was selected through a hands-on competition organized by the BC Chapter of the Canadian Association of Professional Sommeliers.
-Shane will represent British Columbia in the “Best Sommelier in Canada” competition.
-As Sommelier of the Year, Shane receives two Delta Air Lines vouchers valued at $2,000 USD from the festival.
+This year’s winner, Matthew Landry, general manager/beverage director at The Stable House Bistro, was selected through a hands-on competition organized by the BC Chapter of the Canadian Association of Professional Sommeliers.
+As Sommelier of the Year, Matthew receives Delta Air Lines vouchers valued at $2,000 USD from the festival.

 Celebrating the best food and wine pairings in the business, restaurants throughout British Columbia and Alberta have been recognized for creating wine lists that complement their establishment’s unique menu and concept.
 Candidates submitted their wine and menu lists, and were then visited by judges who reviewed their programs.
-The key judges were Tom Doughty, Jay Jones, DJ Kearney, Iain Philip, and Treve Ring.
+The key judges were Tom Doughty, DJ Kearney, Martha McAvity, Iain Philip, and Jason Yamasaki.
 The top restaurants were awarded Platinum, Gold, Silver, and Bronze, or commended with an Honourable Mention.
 The Wine Program Excellence Awards are sponsored by Vancouver Magazine.